cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/create-trigger.md

 These site actions can be passed to Cloudflare Zaraz in a number of ways.
 You can use the Events API or the `dataLayer` to send them to specific events and tools.
 Refer to [Events API](/events-api) and [Data layer compatibility mode](https://developers.cloudflare.com/zaraz/datalayer-compatibility) for more information on how to implement these options.

-You can also use behavioral triggers with different types of rules, like Click Listeners or Form Submissions to listen for these site actions, instead of the Events API or `dataLayer` code.
+You can also use behavioral triggers with different types of rules, like Click Listeners or Form Submissions to listen for these site actions.

 For most tools, the trigger will be a simple pageview event type, for which Cloudflare Zaraz offers a `Pageview` preset configuration.
 If this is the case for the tool you need, just [add and configure the tool to your account](/get-started/add-tool) to get started.
 For example, with the Facebook Pixel tool you only need to enter your account ID and access token, and Zaraz will configure the page view trigger for you.